How Much Does General Liability Insurance Cost in Massachusetts?

 Average General Liability Insurance Costs in Massachusetts by Industry

 • Most Massachusetts businesses pay far less than the state average.
-Eighty-one percent of industries fall below $169 monthly, with a median of $109.
-Construction ($519) and health care ($284) pull the average upward, but the typical business in professional services, retail, or other services pays $32 to $162 monthly.
+Most industries pay under $169 per month, with a median of $109.
+About 81% fall below that level.
+Construction ($519) and health care ($284) push the average higher, while businesses in professional services, retail or other service sectors usually pay $32 to $162 per month.

 • Construction is an extreme outlier that distorts the market picture.
-At $519 monthly, 208% above average and nearly twice the cost of the second-highest industry (health care at $284, construction and contracting represents a fundamentally different risk profile than other industries.
+At $519 per month, 207% above average and nearly twice the cost of the second-highest industry (health care at $284), construction and contracting represent a fundamentally different risk profile than other industries.
 This single sector makes statewide averages misleading for the 75% of businesses operating in lower-risk industries.

 • Massachusetts's economic growth concentrates in its lowest-cost insurance sectors.
 Tech and IT ($32), professional services ($35 to $110), and financial services ($64) contribute over 40% of state GDP while representing the cheapest general liability coverage.
 Fast-growing industries also cluster in this $32 to $162 range, creating favorable conditions for entrepreneurship.